RRShieldsCutler/splinectomeR/README.md

 ***

 ## The command line version
-This still requires R and the same dependencies, but can be run from the command line.
+This still requires splinectomeR installed in R and the same dependencies, but can be run from the command line.
 It will generate and save formatted plots if you do desire.
 These executable scripts are wrappers for the R package functions, so the tests being run are identical, just a different user interface.

 ### Installation
 You can clone the GitHub repository, then add the bin directory to your path for easiest execution.